pianomanx/pigallery2/MANPAGE.md

   --Indexing-excludeFolderList                                              Folders to exclude from indexing.
 If an entry starts with '/' it is treated as an absolute path.
 If it doesn't start with '/' but contains a '/', the path is relative to the image directory.
 If it doesn't contain a '/', any folder with this name will be excluded. (default: [".Trash-1000",".dtrash","$RECYCLE.BIN"])
   --Indexing-excludeFileList                                                Files that mark a folder to be excluded from indexing.
 Any folder that contains a file with this name will be excluded from indexing. (default: [])
   --AlbumCover-SearchQuery                                                  Filters the sub-folders with this search query.
 If filter results no photo, the app will search again without the filter. (default: {"type":100,"text":""})
-  --AlbumCover-Sorting                                                      If multiple cover is available sorts them by these methods and selects the first one. (default: [{"method":30,"ascending":false},{"method":20,"ascending":false},{"method":40,"ascending":false}])
+  --AlbumCover-Sorting                                                      If multiple cover is available sorts them by these methods and selects the first one.
+Using random sorting does not allow to use any other sorting method. (default: [{"method":30,"ascending":false},{"method":20,"ascending":false},{"method":40,"ascending":false}])
   --Duplicates-listingLimit                                                 Maximum number of duplicates to list. (default: 1000)
   --Messaging-Email-emailFrom                                               Some services do not allow sending from random e-mail addresses.
 Set this accordingly. (default: 'noreply@pigallery2.com')
   --Messaging-Email-smtp-host                                               SMTP host server (default: '')